bennycode/bennycode/README.md

 ### Hi there! 👋

-My name is Benny (he/him), and chances are you've used some software that I've contributed to, such as Visual Studio Code, TypeScript, Node.js, Electron, Prettier, and ESLint. ✨
+My name is Benny, and chances are you've used some software that I've contributed to, such as Visual Studio Code, TypeScript, Node.js, Electron, Prettier, and ESLint. ✨

 I'm passionate about open source software because it provides opportunities for us to learn how to communicate, coordinate, and cooperate with others.
 That's the spirit that drives me, and I believe it's what helps us build great software together. 💪

-During the day, I work for [South Pole](https://www.southpole.com/) where we take climate action.
 In my spare time, [I answer questions on StackOverflow](https://stackoverflow.com/users/451634/) and [share my knowledge about TypeScript on YouTube](https://www.youtube.com/typescripttv). 🎬

 Feel free to write me if you have questions about programming or want to work on exciting projects with me.
 I do maintain a library of [popular trading indicators](https://github.com/bennycode/trading-signals).